 The crowded plot is really an excuse for one comedic set piece after another.

 Ginn and Knox’s (who is credited for translating the script.) writing incorporates improv, is silly and gleefully over the top.
 With the exception of a few jokes, such as a “Family Guy” quote, that don’t necessarily need repeating, the punchlines are consistently funny.

 Other running gags, such as the conspiracy theories shared by Silvio’s father, Doctor Pepperoncini (Durwood Murray), and the constant misfortunes of the hapless Karen (Sherri Allen) are consistently amusing.

-Ginn leads a cast of ten (plus cameo appearances of acting students with neuro-delivery and special needs in Ginn’s program, “The Mainstage Players,” who rotate in the role of a banana salesperson) with charisma and fast-talking and physical humor.
+Ginn leads a cast of ten (plus cameo appearances of acting students with neurodiversity and special needs in Ginn’s program, “The Mainstage Players,” who rotate in the role of a banana salesperson) with charisma and fast-talking and physical humor.
 She’s a pleasure to watch every time she appears on stage.